The key to expert interviews: channel your inner journalist

 2. Prepare questions in advance

 I bring a list of 10-15 questions to an interview.
-I may not end up asking all of them - but it at least gives me a basic plan, and helps to clarify what I want to find out from the expert.
+I may not end up using them all, but having them gives me a basic plan for how I want to lead the interview and helps clarify what I want to find out from the expert.

 The best questions are:

 Open-ended.
-"Tell me about a time when..." gets you stories and insights.
-"Do you think X is important?" gets you a plain yes or no.
+An open-ended question like "Tell me about a time when..." is better for getting your expert to share stories and insights.
+On the other hand, asking "Do you think X is important?" will probably get you a shorter and less useful answer.

 Specific without being limiting.
-Instead of "What are the challenges in this area?" try "You mentioned that most companies get X wrong - what does that look like in practice?"
+Instead of "What are the challenges in this area?", asking "You mentioned that most companies get X wrong - what does that look like in practice?" is more likely to get an answer sharing valuable real-life examples.

 Provocative.
-Questions that challenge assumptions often lead to the most interesting responses e.g., "Everyone says X is best practice, but your approach is Z -why?"
+Questions that challenge assumptions often lead to the most interesting responses.
+For example: "Everyone says X is best practice, but your approach is Z -why?"

 3. Conversation, not interrogation